Siklus Hidup Virus Ebola dan Patogenesisnya

 It is not entirely known how Ebola spreads in humans, but contact with body fluids of infected humans or animals is primarily responsible for the virus outbreak.
 Fruit bats are the natural reservoirs of the virus.
 The US Centre for Disease Control has a self-explanatory cartoon depicting the likely method of virus transmission from bats to humans (Fig 3).

+Figure 3: Ebola virus transmission from fruit bats to humans.
 The virus is transmitted by contact with contaminated body fluids.
-Source: Centre for Disease Control, USA
+Source: Centre for Disease Control, USA |

 The Life-Cycle of the Virus